Special projects can grow naturally from your high schooler’s studies and interests. When they invest in a such a project, it can benefit them by:

-When kids are inventive, artistic, or crafty, it’s important to find ways to incorporate those interests into other subjects.
-They’ll more readily embrace a history, science, or other writing assignment when they can use their gifts and talents alongside the writing.
+When kids are inventive, artistic, or crafty, look for ways to incorporate those interests into other subjects.
+They’ll be more eager to embrace a history, science, or other assignment when they can use their gifts and talents alongside the writing.

-Here are a few ways imaginative students can combine creativity with writing using these art-inspired writing projects.
+Here are a few ways imaginative students can combine creativity with writing.
+I think they’ll love these art-inspired writing projects.

 1. Alphabet Book

-Create an illustrated alphabet book or scrapbook representing a historical era, single historical subject, civilization or country, or science topic.
+Create an illustrated alphabet book or scrapbook.
+Let it represent a historical era, single historical subject, civilization, country, or science topic.

-- First, make an alphabetical list from A to Z. Brainstorm and write down several words, phrases, or terms for each letter of the alphabet that directly relate to your overall topic.
+- First, make an alphabetical list from A to Z. Brainstorm and write down several words, phrases, or terms for each letter of the alphabet.
+These should directly relate to your overall topic.
 Narrow your choices and make your final selections before creating pages.